KeyKy/KeyKy.github.io/_posts/2017-10-11-Modeling-Video-Evolution-For-Action-Recognition.md

 ## Modeling Video-wide temporal evolution (VideoDarwin)

 1. Video X = [x_1, x_2, ..., x_3] composed of 𝑛 frames and frame at 𝑡 is represented by vector.
+2. define a vector valued function 𝑉. The output of the vector valued function v_t is obtained by processing all the frames up to time 𝑡, x_1:t.
+For example, the vector v_t can be obtained by applying the mean operation on all of the frames x_1:t.